 In this post: Did you ever want to completely change a room without spending a lot of money?
 Here’s how I transformed my dining room without replacing the furniture.⇒

 It’s not that I get bored easily.
 I actually don’t.

 In fact, once I found my home style – a fusion of old world European elegance mixed with casual American lifestyle – I pretty much stuck to it.
-Still, since we moved into our new house two years ago, I’ve found I’m ready to rework every room.
+Still, since we moved into our new house a few years ago, I’ve found I’m ready to rework every room.

 In reality, I’m just refining my style.
 When we first moved in, I simply duplicated most of my rooms from the way they were decorated in our old house.
 But now I find I’m going back to each space and fine tuning.
 In some cases, the results are transformative.
 And yet I’m not looking to spend a fortune on all new furniture.